 All good temp jobs come to an end or they don’t – and you get hired!
 After a few months I became a regular full time employee.
-I have been at Hallam now for 24 years as an Admin Assistant, Office Manager and now HR Generalist/Recruiter.
+I have been at Hallam now for 24 years as an Admin Assistant, Office Manager, HR Generalist/Recruiter and now Director of People and Culture.
 The projects change, the clients change, employees come and sometimes they go – it’s never been dull.
 There have always been new opportunities and challenges and new skills to learn.
 My managers and co-workers have continually encouraged, supported and inspired me and continue to do so.

 It is a pleasure to come to work every day with people who value the work they do and the people they do it with.